Digital Wellbeing for Generation Alpha: Balancing Life

 While there is a risk of digital media causing long-term negative effects, we must emphasize the importance of lifelong learning in Generation Alpha.
 Adults should encourage their children with a healthy mix of digital and non-digital life.

-This way, generation alpha will be able to thrive physically and mentally in the digital age.
+This way, generation alpha will thrive physically and mentally in the digital age.

 Frequently Asked Questions